 The Winery Operations program is centered on providing theory and hands-on application to students interested in the fast growing Niagara Wine Region.
 Students will work at local vineyards, learning to plant, prune, harvest, crush and make wine.
 Through interaction with wine professionals, students will be prepared to enter the wine industry at above entry-level positions.
 The program also contains a series of business electives that will cover the business aspect of operating a winery.

-Students admitted in September and January.
+Students admitted in fall, spring and summer.

 Program Goals and Objectives